project-march/ProjectMarch/doc/using_the_march_exoskeleton/high_level_overview.rst

 ===================
 .. inclusion-introduction-start

-A high level overview of the components that make up the |m4| exoskeleton.
+A high level overview of the components that make up the |march|.

 .. inclusion-introduction-end

 .. figure:: images/software_stack.png
    :align: center

-   The |m4| software stack
+   The March software stack

 Simulation versus Exoskeleton
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^